Benjamin A. Lloyd, President

 Lee’s involvement with HLT started in 2014 when he joined as our volunteer bookkeeper, a position he filled until 2016.
 He has also been integral to the success of our Harvest Moon Dinner & Auction event as the Event Facilitator.
 Both Lee and his wife Nina volunteer at the event annually.
 Lee and Nina reside in Forest Hill and are expecting their first child in October.
 Currently working with First Home Mortgage as a financial analyst, his business experience will be an incredible asset.

 Dan Krug has been an active member since 2009, serving as a Land Steward with primary oversight of the Otter Creek Woods and Monk’s Creek properties.
-Dan and his wife Brittney, as well as his extended family, have been volunteers with the Trust in many capacities ove the years.
+Dan, as well as his extended family, have been volunteers with the Trust in many capacities ove the years.
 He is also an avid hunter and fisherman and member of Ducks Unlimited.
 Dan has been committed to the Papa John’s franchise since he was 14.
 Now a managing partner of a store in Delaware, he brings valuable insight and resources to the Harford Land Trust.

 H. Turney McKnight